 Within three years of start date [July 1, 2001], USA Waste or its successor-in-interest shall submit to the County of Riverside an evaluation of the technological and economical feasibility of using natural gas fuel or other alternative fuel in transfer trucks.
 The technological feasibility of the evaluation shall include review comments by the South Coast Air Quality Management District.
 The evaluation shall be subject to County approval.
 If the County finds that natural gas fuel or other alternative fuel in transfer trucks is technologically and economically feasible, USA Waste or its successor-in-interest shall develop and implement a program to phase-in transfer trucks capable of using these fuels.
 The program shall be subject to County approval.
-If the County concludes that transfer trucks capable of using alternative fuels are not technologically and economically feasible, USA Waste or its successor-in-interest shall periodically reevaluate the feasibility of using alternative fuels in transfer trucks.
-Such reevaluations shall be at least every three (3) years.
-USA Waste or its successor-in-interest shall, however, conduct such a reevaluation anytime deemed appropriate by County.
-(Responsible Agencies: RCDWR)
+If the County feasible, USA Waste or its successor-in-interest shall periodically and economically feasible are not technologically and

 The initial evaluation report was submitted with the 2004 Annual Report.
 The report indicated that alternatively fueled engines with sufficient power ratings for a transfer truck application were not available at that time.
 The insufficient power issue in a transfer truck application was not overcome in continuing studies through 2015, making it infeasible for USA Waste to implement this requirement at that time.
 A new evaluation report, reviewed by the SCAQMD, was performed in 2019.
 The 2019 study identified the new ISX12N engine produces the minimum required power and torque in daily transfer operations and thus, can meet payload and road grade requirements.
 Further, the new engine is now certified to CARB's optional low NOx standard (OLNS) at 0.02 g NOx/bhp-hr, meaning it can provide this power and torque at near-zero emission levels.
-As of January 1, 2021, USA Waste has retired all diesel transfer trucks and 100% of the transfertrucks owned and operated by USA Waste going to El Sobrante are now being delivered via natural gas transfer trucks.
+As of January 1, 2021, USA Waste has retired all diesel transfer trucks and 100% of the transfertrucks owned and operated by USA Waste going to EI Sobrante are now being delivered via natural gas transfer trucks.
 USA Waste will continue to evaluate this mitigation measure in future reports.

-The project shall provide the required emission reductions of NO_X and ROG sufficient to cause no net increase of project emissions.
+The project shall provide the required emission reductions of $NO_X$ and ROG sufficient to cause no net increase of project emissions.
 (Responsible Agencies: SCAQMD, RCDWR)

-The "Annual 2023 Mitigation Monitoring Program Status Report, Air Quality Mitigation Measure AQ-13, El Sobrante Landfill, Corona, California", prepared by SCS Engineers and dated September 28, 2022, provides both a summary of the site's emission inventory for stationary, mobile, and construction sources and a summary of the emission increases, or reductions, from the various site emission sources from the baseline year of 2001 to the 2023 projected emissions (included in Appendix).
+The "Annual 2023 Mitigation Monitoring Program Status Report, Air Quality Mitigation Measure AQ-13, El Sobrante Landfill, Corona, California", prepared by SCS Engineers and dated September 28, 2022, provides both a summary of the site's emission inventory for stationary, mobile, and construction sources and a summary of the emission increases, or reductions, from the various site emission sources from the baseline year of 2001 to the 2023 projected emission (included in Appendix).
 Based on the report's results, it is forecast that there will be an emission reduction of 765lbs/day for NOx and 10.8 lbs/day for ROG.
 These reductions are achieved by the use of transfer trucks in place of packer trucks and the use of CNG instead of diesel vehicles as well as new vehicle models.
 No emission offsets were required for 2023, and the project is in compliance with this mitigation measure.